MCTCP/TerrainControl/COMPILING.md

 work, and the slightly older Eclipse Mars.1 should work too.
 Older versions, including the original Eclipse Mars release, will not work.

-To import TerrainControl, use `File` -> `Import` -> `Gradle` -> `Gradle Project` and import the TerrainControl directory.
+To import OpenTerrainGenerator, use `File` -> `Import` -> `Gradle` -> `Gradle Project` and import the OpenTerrainGenerator directory.

 ### Running the Forge client or server
-In the Forge version of TerrainControl two classes are included to help you run the project from your IDE.
+In the Forge version of OpenTerrainGenerator two classes are included to help you run the project from your IDE.
 Click `Run` -> `Edit Configurations...` -> `+` -> `Application`.
 Use `forge` as the module (for the classpath) and use either the `com.khorn.terraincontrol.forge.launch.TCLaunchForgeClient` or the